 In January of 2020, the City of Guelph and the County of Wellington officially launched ‘Our Food Future’ an ambitious initiative to create Canada’s first circular food economy.
 Funded by Infrastructure Canada, through the Smart City Challenge, its aim is to improve the economic, environmental and social sustainability of the regional food system.

-Circular Innovation Council, the County of Wellington, and the City of Guelph, working alongside local private and public interests, intend to pilot an innovative, regionally based co-operative model shared by the local food and food waste value chain to optimize organics recycling, improve food and food waste recovery, and mitigate food loss.
+Circular Innovation Council, the County of Wellington, and the City of Guelph, working alongside local private and public interests, are piloting an innovative, regionally based co-operative model shared by the local food and food waste value chain to optimize organics recycling, improve food and food waste recovery, and mitigate food loss.